HazyResearch/deepdive/doc/configuration.md

       # ...
     }
     ```

-  If an extractor specified in dependencies does not exist or is not in the
-  active [pipeline](running.md#pipelines), that extractor will be ignored.

 - `input_relations`: takes an array of relation names that this extractor depends on.
 Similar to `dependencies`, all extractors whose `output_relation` exists in this array will be executed before this extractor.